leftfield-geospatial/orthority/docs/getting_started/cli/basic_orthorectification.rst

     oty exif --dem odm/odm_dem/dsm.tif odm/images/*.tif

 The world / ortho CRS defaults to a UTM CRS whose zone covers the camera positions.
-This can be overridden with :option:`--crs <oty-exif --crs>`:
+This can be changed with :option:`--crs <oty-exif --crs>`:

 .. code-block:: bash